auth-global/self-documenting-cryptography/design-documents/g3p.md

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

+## Abstract

+The Global Password Prehash Protocol (G3P) is a slow password hash function that is _self-documenting_ in the sense that its output hashes aim to be _traceable_ or _useless_ after they have been _stolen_ by an evesdropper.
+It does this by extending the role of the traditional _salt_ parameter to serve as a communication channel intended to be used by deployments to identify themselves.

+This communication channel is based on _cryptoacoustics_, which is the art of encoding messages in cryptographic state changes in ways that are easy for observers to decode and difficult for attackers to obfuscate.

+Here, an observer is anybody is capable of computing the correctly-salted G3P hash function on hardware they provide on passwords of their own choosing.
+An attacker might be a data thief who would like to outsource a cracking attack on a G3P password hash without simulatenously extending an invitation to report that G3P hash as stolen.

+Most (all?) common cryptographic hash functions exclusive-or their input into a state machine, therefore suffixing this salt as a plaintext tag to the end of observer-supplied input is a plausibly-secure cryptoacoustic communication channel for many choices of hash function.

+Computing such a tagged hash function announces the plaintext of the tag to anybody who can observe the internal workings of the state machine that natively computes that hash function.
+Without providing exotic cryptographic algorithms, the plaintext of these tags will always be within reach of a reasonably good reverse engineer.
+This plausibly provides a natural chokepoint against obfuscation.

+Homomorphic Encryption (HE) can plausibly hide the internal transitions of arbitrary state machines from even the best reverse engineers.
+Although the cost overhead of HE is currently prohibitive in the context of password cracking, the G3P would very much like to keep it that way.
+Thus the G3P uses _cryptoacoustic repetition_ to amplify the overhead plausibly associated with the exotic cryptography required of any truly secure virtual black-box tag obscuration attack.

 ## Introduction

-Authentication services are naturally a high-value target for cyberattackers.
+Authentication services are a _high-value asset_, and therefore a natural target for cyberattackers to prioritize.
 Successfully evesdropping on a password-based login flow often reveals the plaintext password itself.
 Because users often use the same or similar passwords across multiple websites, the plaintext password can often then be used to attack other accounts.

 We can do better.
 The Global Password Prehash Protocol (G3P) is a slow password hashing function based on PHKDF and bcrypt that is designed to be particularly suitable for use on the user's endpoint before a password is sent to an authentication server.
 If the service provider requires[^require-prehashing] prehashing, the provider can all but ensure that they will never see plaintext passwords.

 When the G3P is deployed as a client-side prehash, then further server-side hashing or other suitable password authentication technology such as SCRAM or PAKE is required before the hash can be safely stored in the server's authentication database.
 In some cases this might be as simple as a single application of SHA256, HMAC, or any other suitable cryptographic hash function applied to the prehash itself.

+One of the practical challenges of deploying a client-side password prehash function is communicating the salt for the password function to the authenticating party.
+Any careless adaptation or implementation of a traditional random-salt-per-password design in a prehash setting has the potential to leak information such as whether or not a given account exists, or if the password for a given account has changed.

+The G3P eliminates this complication by seperating the salt into the _username_ parameter, which is expected to be known of an authenticating party, and various deployment-identifying cryptoacoustic tags such as the _seguid_ and the _domain-tag_.
+These tags can be shared by all users, and can be constant across an entire deployment.

+Typically, most of these tags would be publicly known.
+They are intended to point to the start of a documentation path that leads to the deployment's security disclosure portal.
+This referenced documentation should be reasonably specific, and should be published for everybody to see for free and without registration over https and possibly also InterPlanetary FileSystem (IPFS), a content-addressable distributed storage technology that also supports strongly-authenticated publication channels.

-The G3P transparently binds the output of the hash to a specific username on a specific authentication service.
-In doing so, the G3P provides domain separation among usernames and services.
+In this way, the G3P transparently binds the output of the hash to a specific username on a specific authentication service.
+In doing so, the G3P provides domain seperation among usernames and services.
 Say there is a user reuses the same or similar password across multiple accounts.
 Say there is an evesdropper with the ability to see inside encrypted TLS sessions, and they intercept a G3P prehash of our user's reused password.

 In order for the evesdropper to use the stolen prehash against the other accounts, the reused plaintext password must first be cracked.
-Beyond cracking and replaying, the domain-separated, channel-locked prehash is otherwise almost certainly useless.
+Beyond cracking and replaying, the domain-seperated, channel-locked prehash is otherwise almost certainly useless.

 A G3P hash cannot be transported between deployments of the protocol in dishonest ways.
 This is analogous to ingress and egress filtering routinely deployed on Internet Protocol routers.
 In ingress/egress filtering, traffic that claims to originate from inside the network is not allowed to enter the network from the outside, and traffic that claims to originate from outside the network is not allowed to be leave the network from the inside.

 To strengthen the second half of the analogy, the G3P protocol introduces a secondary security goal into the password hashing process.
 The G3P tries to ensure that a password hash is either _traceable_ or _useless_ after it has been _stolen_ by an evesdropper.
-The G3P implements domain separation using tags that are _cryptoacoustically self-documenting_, in the sense that these tags are encoded into the state transitions of SHA256 and bcrypt in a way that is easy for observers to decode and that plausibly resists obfuscation.
-In this way, computing the correct hash function with standard cryptographic algorithms announces the plaintext of these domain tags.

-These domain tags are not normally secret, otherwise users might have a difficult time logging in!
-Rather, they are intended to be publicly published for everybody to see.
-They should be available for free and without registration, on the authentication service's website and possibly other places such as the Interplanetary Filesystem (IPFS).

-Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desireable cryptoacoustical properties for most any cryptographic hash function.
-Securely hiding these tags from an observer requires exotic algorithms in order compute standard hash functions;  homomorphic encryption seems plausibly capable of doing this, but at a prohibitive expense.

-Whenever an evesdropper obtains hash that includes the G3P protocol in its derivation chain, the evesdropper cannot usefully share that intercepted hash with a third party without also sharing the domain tags specified by the deployment of the G3P.
-Omitting or lying about these values means that the computed prehashes will be incorrect, and thus the password hashes cannot be cracked without guessing the correct domain tag.
-On the other hand, truthfully communicating theses values is intended to provide that third party with ample opportunity to report the password hashes as stolen.

-For example, say Acme Corporation's password database gets stolen, and posted on a darknet website.
+For example, say Acme Corporation deploys the G3P, and their password database gets stolen and posted on a darknet website.

 The goal is that in order to have a possibility of cracking those stolen hashes, any observer must know (or guess) that they came from Acme Corporation.
 Thus, if a security researcher witnesses the password hashes on the sketchy website and those hashes are genuinely crackable, then the security researcher is supposed to have an easy time figuring out that the hashes should be reported to Acme Corporation as stolen.

-In another very plausible scenario, let's say that an evesdropper chooses to conduct an offline brute-force attack against stolen password hashes using a botnet or other stolen computing resources.
-If a security analyst observes this payload, that analyst is supposed to have an easy time figuring out that the stolen resources are being spent cracking Acme Corporation's password hashes.
-That analyst would ideally then have an easy time finding Acme's security disclosure portal to report their observations directly to Acme.
+In another plausible scenario, let's say that an evesdropper chooses to conduct an offline brute-force attack against stolen password hashes using a botnet or other stolen computing resources.
+If a security analyst observes this payload, that analyst is supposed to have an easy time figuring out that the stolen resources appear to be devoted to cracking Acme Corporation's password hashes.
+That analyst would ideally then have an easy time finding Acme's counterintelligence tip line to report their observations directly to Acme.

-The website _Have I Been Pwned_ includes an effort to document the huge and currently growing problem of stolen passwords and stolen password hashes.
-This effort inspired a personal desire in this author for password hashes that are _traceable-or-useless_, which helped inspire the invention of cryptoacoustics and self-documenting cryptography.

 The tagging constructions I propose provide no way to determine whether or not any particular password hash is actually from Acme Corporation.
 Even if you successfully crack a plaintext password from a hash using the official Acme Corporation-branded password hash function, it's trivial to forge such password hashes.

 This proposal purposefully leaves unaddressed the issue of authenticating whether or not any purported password hash is genuinely Acme Corporation's or not.
 On that specific question, it seems preferable to Acme to maintain plausible deniability.
-We need our tagging construction to be a robust communication channel from deployments to observers, but the type of tagging we desire is much weaker than say, an indelible property tag attached to a physical object.
+We need our tagging construction to be a robust communication channel from deployments to observers, but the type of tagging that is needed is much weaker than say, an indelible property tag attached to a physical object.

-Our security goal is that if one of Acme Corporation's geniune hashes is obtained by an evesdropper, and is subsequently subjected to a cracking attack, then it should be prohibitively expensive for the evesdropper to hide the target of the attack from those who are providing the resources to carry the password cracking attack out.
-In this way, this proposal hopes to supplement and enhance _Have I Been Pwned_ and similar efforts by building a closer approximation to a closed-loop detector for leaked password hashes.
+Our security goal is that if one of Acme Corporation's geniune password hashes is obtained by an evesdropper, and is subsequently subjected to a cracking attack, then it should be prohibitively expensive for the evesdropper to hide the target of the attack from whomever is providing the resources to carry the attack out, thus building a closer approximation to a closed-loop detector for leaked password hashes.

+In this way, this proposal hopes to supplement and enhance _Have I Been Pwned_, which is a website that includes an effort to document the huge and currently growing problem of stolen passwords and stolen password hashes.
+Troy Hunt's pioneering effort at closed-loop leaked password hash detection directly inspired a desire for password hashes that are _traceable-or-useless_, which helped inspire the invention of cryptoacoustics and self-documenting cryptography.

 ## Design Requirements

 This paper introduces a series of cryptographic hash protocols.
-The first is based on PBKDF2, the second is based on HDKF, the third introduces PHKDF, and the fourth and final introduces the full Global Password Prehash Protocol (G3P).
+Two are based on PBKDF2, one is based on HDKF, two are used to introduce PHKDF, and the final introduces the full Global Password Prehash Protocol (G3P).
 This introduction provides an overview of the design requirements for a complete prehash protocol.
 The three most important parameters of a complete input block are the username, password, and domain tag:

 ```
 username   : ByteString